 Additionally, increased safety and coordination procedures drive large savings due to reduced hospital stays, reduced staff administration time, and more efficient drug utilization.
-(3) For instance, adverse drug events cost more than $3,000 dollars on average and result in an average increase of length of stay of 3.1 days.
-(4) Implementing a technology that allows for easier identification of adverse events can make a direct impact to the bottom line.
+(3) For instance, adverse drug events cost more than $3,000 dollars on average and result in an average increase of the length of stay of 3.1 days.
+(4) Implementing a technology that allows for easier identification of adverse events can make a direct impact on the bottom line.

 2. Quickly Identify Performance Improvement

 Incident reporting software solutions ensure consistency in reporting and quality of information.
 A strong incident reporting software can rapidly determine underlying causes that contribute to harmful events and pinpoint exactly where they are occurring over time.
 This offers organizations the ability to quickly measure and analyze recurring trends that suggest a course of action for preventing future incidents.

 Evaluating current levels of organizational performance is a critical part of determining areas of improvement that can help streamline workflows and improve overall operational efficiency.